witny23/csci_441_meteor_challenges/campaign/README.md

-git React props, bind, and require Challenges for vids 17a - 18c
+git React props, bind, and require Challenges for vids 17a - 18c: solution

 GOALS